cynici/cynici.github.io/_posts/2020-06-12-git_workflow.md

   )
 }
 function link-pr-jira() {
-  # Tell Jira that we've created the PR and link it
+  # Tell company XXXXX Jira that we've created the PR and link it
   # Params:
   #   $1 The pull request url
   (